7 Ways to Get a Head Start on Your College Apps This Summer

 While most colleges do not require or even request a resume, it can be helpful to create one anyway.
 The process of creating a resume will force you to review everything you’ve accomplished during high school, which can uncover material for your essays and other parts of your applications.
 Plus, you might consider preparing a summary of your goals and achievements when applying for scholarships and asking for recommendations.
 To get started on your college resume, see How to Write Your College Resume.

-Your senior year of high school is an exciting and meaningful time — don't ruin it by spending your fall semester stressed out about applying to college.
-Doing a little thinking, planning, and organizing over your summer break will help you create strong applications and allow you to enjoy your senior year.
+Your senior year of high school is an exciting and meaningful time – don't ruin it by spending your fall semester stressed out about applying to college.
+Start thinking, planning, and organizing over your summer break, which will hopefully help you create strong applications and allow you to enjoy your senior year.